Death of Tina Fontaine: Background

-In the spring of 1996, at the age of 14, Duck gave birth to her first child, who was immediately and permanently taken from her by Child and Family Services.
+In the spring of 1996, at the age of 14, Duck gave birth to her first child, who was immediately and permanently taken from her by CFS.

 Early life

-Tina Fontaine was born on 1 January 1999 in Winnipeg, Manitoba.
-She was her mother's second child; in June 2000, her mother gave birth to a third.
+Tina Fontaine was born on January 1, 1999, in Winnipeg and was her mother's second child.
+In June 2000, her mother gave birth to a third.

-When she was one year old, Tina was removed from her family's care for the first time by Child and Family Services.
+When she was one year old, Tina was removed from her family's care for the first time by CFS.
 It happened again when she was two, after which she was returned to the care of her father.
-When Fontaine was five years old, her father placed her and her younger sibling with her great-aunt and -uncle, Thelma and Joseph Favel, through a private guardianship arrangement.
+When Fontaine was five, her father placed her and her younger sibling with her great-aunt and -uncle, Thelma and Joseph Favel, through a private guardianship arrangement.

 Fontaine lived with her great-aunt and -uncle for nearly a decade in Powerview-Pine Falls, Manitoba (next to Sagkeeng First Nation), except for a brief stay in Selkirk.

-In 2011, when she was 12, her father (age 41) was beaten to death; his two assailants were convicted of manslaughter.
+In 2011, when she was 12, her father (age 41) was beaten to death, and the two perpetrators were convicted of manslaughter.
 Fontaine's aunt recalled that her father's violent death deeply affected the girl: "She was very hurt, very lost.
 That's when she drifted away."
-Despite being eligible, she did not receive grief counseling following her father's death.
-In a 2019 report, the Manitoba Advocate for Children and Youth noted that Child and Family Services was clearly aware that she was struggling in the period between her father's death and her own.
-Records from the time document Fontaine being increasingly absent from school, missing assignments and being suspended from school, getting into verbal confrontations and physical fights that resulted in police being called, getting medical treatment for self-harm, and being reported missing three times.
-During this period, her family repeatedly asked for help from child and family services.
+Despite being eligible, Fontaine did not receive grief counselling following her father's death.
+In a 2019 report, MACY noted that CFS was clearly aware that she was struggling in the period between her father's death and her own.
+Records from the time document that Fontaine was increasingly absent from school; missed assignments; had been suspended from school; got into verbal confrontations and physical fights that resulted in the police being called; received medical treatment for self-harm; and had been reported missing three times.
+During this period, her family repeatedly asked for help from CFS.